The story of Joseph is recorded in Genesis chapters 37—50 and is summarized below:

 The brothers explained to Joseph’s steward about the money that was placed in their sacks and Joseph’s servant brought Simeon out (Genesis 43:18-25).
 When Joseph came to meet them, the brothers bowed to him, thus fulfilling Joseph'[s dream that he had seen before they sold him (Genesis 43:26).

 Again, Joseph tested his brothers by returning their money in their grain sacks but this time he placed his silver cup in Benjamin’s sack.
-When his brothers left, he sent his servant after them accusing them of theft and threatening to take whoever had stolen the cup.
-They came back to Joseph and Judah begged for Benjamin’s life, saying that, if something happened to Benjamin their father would die.
+When his brothers left, he sent his servant after them accusing them of theft and threatening to take whoever had stolen the cup which was found in Benjamin’s sack.
+The brothers came back to Joseph and Judah begged for Benjamin’s life, saying that, if something happened to Benjamin their father would die.
 At this point, Judah offered his own life to save Benjamin (Genesis 44:18-34).

 The Story of Joseph Forgiving His Brothers

-The story of Joseph continues to tell that upon seeing this evidence of love to Benjamin, he knew that his brothers had changed.
+Upon seeing this evidence of love to Benjamin, Jospeh knew that his brothers had changed.
 So, he dismissed his servants and wept so loudly that Pharaoh’s house heard him.
 Then, he revealed his identity to his brothers who were shocked and scared of what he might end up doing to them in retaliation for what they had done to him long ago (Genesis 45:1-8).

 But Joseph forgave his brothers and told them that even though they betrayed him, God overruled their evil act for good (Genesis 50:15-21).
 The spirit of his heart was filled with forgiveness.
 Though acquainted by experience with human betrayal, he had never harbored any thoughts of resentment or hatred to his brothers.